 Revisiting the supply chain, becoming more agile, meeting new market demands, moving to Industry 5.0… how can we finance the transformation of the industry?

 Like everywhere else in the world, Belgian industry is going through its 5th revolution to gain in agility, cost and productivity.
 But implementing Industry 5.0 is not the only challenge.
 The health crisis has made the need to increase productivity, reduce labor costs and reduce the carbon footprint even more urgent, while also adding new major challenges, such as rethinking the entire supply chain to make it more resilient in the face of the disruptions to which it is increasingly subject.
 To address these challenges, resources are available, but not always easily accessible.

-Ayming’s experts map out the financial resources that could be made available to your enterprise in order to guarantee its growth.
+Ayming’s experts can help you identify the financial resources available to your company to ensure its growth.

-Our innovation financing experts can help you to understand and introduce the incentives that are tailored to your activity and context.
+Our innovation finance experts can help you understand and apply the various incentives and grants that are appropriate for your business and context.

 A holistic approach

-Ayming’s experts are specialized in the industry and can identify and generate possible profit to give your operational competitive strength a fresh boost.
-They are present in Belgium and in 15 countries worldwide and can draw on the knowledge of 1400 experts in the group to improve your value chain.
+Specialized by industry, Ayming’s experts are able to identify and generate the potential gains that will enable you to boost your operational competitiveness.
+Present in Belgium and in 15 other countries, they rely on the expertise of 1,400 experts in the group to propose you to improve your value chain.

 Consult our offer of business performance support for Manufacturing